Skip to content

 If you’ve seen yellow, almost brown matcha in the stores, you’ve likely stumbled upon Chinese matcha.
 They have a different climate from Japan, different regulations and environmental factors, and this comes out in the color of their matcha.

 When you see on the matcha bag, “product of China”, or perhaps worse, it doesn’t disclose country of origin, you know it’s a product to avoid.
-The pesticide and pollution regulations are not very good when you go outside of Japan.
-Also, Japan has thousands of years of tradition to back the growing and processing of their matcha.
+Chinese matcha may include rice fillers to reduce costs, but this greatly diminishes the quality and means you get less authentic matcha for your money.

 Japan is an island country and only 12% of its land is dedicated to farming of all kinds (their local fruits and vegetables included).
 So, it stands to reason that anything grown there will cost more, since land is such a scarce resource.
 They are also extremely stringent on their pesticide regulations.